Zuko: Well, it's funnier when Uncle tells it.

 Another alternative is a dirty Limerick which is cut off before the end.
-People from Nantucket are common, as well as something akin to:
+People from Nantucket are common (with the implication being that the previous line ended in "Fuck it"), as well as something akin to:

 - In one Darker than Black episode, April calls the phone of her partner, November 11 and gets a recorded message in which he tells a joke.
 In the English dub, the audience hears the beginning in which he starts talking about a Shepherd, and then the ending which is the traditional "That's my wife".

 - In Lucky Star, some scenes cut in just as a character finishes a joke regarding 'something stinky'.
 Variations on this are played as a Running Gag.
 There's also a number of examples that don't follow that pattern.

 - In Magical Girl Lyrical Nanoha A's, Vita tells Nanoha, "We Belkans have a saying: If you're an ambassador of peace, don't carry a spear!".
 Zafira points out that it isn't a saying, it's the punchline to a joke.

 - A surprisingly smutty one appears in the English dub of Pokémon 2000: One character is heard finishing a joke with "...and then she says 'No, but I have Krabbys!'"

 - In the "dream" episode/chapter of Sayonara, Zetsubou-Sensei, everyone's personalities are reversed, and so instead of his usual insightful/hopeful stories, Jun Kudo whispers a dirty joke in Sensei's ear.
 The audience doesn't hear it, but Nozomu comments that it was about a man who injured both of his hands and was helped by his mother-in-law.
 In a way, most of Kudo's stories are this, as the audience generally doesn't hear the whole story, but just sees the cast's reaction.